Service and Community Involvement

-We all feel good when we’re doing something that matters – about the good we’re doing, about the people we do it for and about ourselves.
+We all feel good when we’re doing something that matters – about the good we’re doing, about the people we do it for, and about ourselves.

-On the way home, our hearts are full.
+After local or international service projects, our hearts are full.
 Nothing else compares, and nothing can diminish the sense of honor, blessing and accomplishment that comes from doing something wonderfully important for someone else.
 The experience lives on in our hearts forever.

 No action is too small when the outcome is so great.

-The process is a collective one, from modest gestures like delivering food and clothing, cleaning, painting, collecting trash and gardening to major efforts like creating fresh water and sanitation systems, building schools, caring for orphans and teaching younger students.
+The process is a collective one, from modest gestures like delivering food and clothing, cleaning, painting, collecting trash and gardening, to major efforts like creating fresh water and sanitation systems, building schools, caring for orphans and teaching younger students.

 - Service opportunities have included activities at a local nursing home and an animal shelter, raking leaves, stacking wood for families in town and writing letters to military soldiers.

 - Our adventure program also has a focus on service, by stewarding the resources we use so extensively.